-7.3.
-Sectoral criteria
+7.4 Sectorial criteria

-7.3.1.
+7.4.1.
 Energy

-The energy sector is of great importance in the development of the global economy.
-Access to safe and affordable energy is fundamental for global wellbeing.
+The energy sector is of great importance in the development of the global economy, and access to safe and affordable energy is an essential basic service for global wellbeing.
 Nevertheless, VidaCaixa is aware that the energy sector can have a potential negative impact on both society and the environment.
-In this regard, it can drive climate change through greenhouse gas (GHG) emissions, alter the ecosystem, generate an impact on biodiversity through the construction of power plants in sensitive areas and the generation of hazardous waste, among others.
-These sustainability risks must be adequately managed to minimise the impact on the environment and local communities.
-Likewise, there's a growing demand for cheaper, safer, cleaner and more efficient sources of energy.
+In this regard, the transition process in the value chain based on the reduction of the use of fossil fuels and the generation of energy based on low-carbon energy production systems significantly contributes to the reduction of GHG emissions into the atmosphere and, therefore, to the fight against climate change.
+Additionally, adverse effects from the energy sector on the environment and society must be taken into account, such as the alteration of ecosystems, generation of impacts on biodiversity through the construction of energy infrastructures in sensitive areas, worker health and safety, and the effects on local communities, among others.
+These risks must be adequately managed to minimise the impact on the environment and local communities.
+Likewise, the impacts mentioned must be reconciled with a growing demand for cheaper, safer, cleaner and more efficient energy sources.